Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Borzois are less known than many of the other breeds on this list.
-Nevertheless, this tall and skinny breed is incredibly quiet and calm.
-This dog rarely barks and maintains an affectionate and loyal demeanor to its owners.
-They are also incredibly agile and athletic, with the ability to run up to 40 mph.
+Borzois are less popular than many of the other breeds on this list.
+This tall and skinny breed is incredibly quiet and calm.
+They rarely bark and maintain an affectionate and loyal demeanor toward their owners.
+They are also agile and athletic, with the ability to run up to 35 mph.

 14. Chow Chow